 ED 693.
-Methods and Strategies in Secondary Education, Part I (3 credits)

-Explores a variety of instructional techniques, including reflective teaching and inductive and constructive approaches to teaching.
+Methods and Strategies in Secondary Education, Part I (3 credits) Explores a variety of instructional techniques, including reflective teaching and inductive and constructive approaches to teaching.
 Specific application to content areas.

-ED 694.
-Methods and Strategies in Secondary Education and Specialty Areas (Pre-K 12), Part II (2 credits per semester for two semesters for a total of 4 credits)
+ED 694A.
+Methods and Strategies in Secondary Education and Specialty Areas (Pre-K 12), Part IIa (2 credits by specialization)